nickzoic/nick.zoic.org/art/qr-codes-advice/index.md

 We worked around this with QR Codes.
 Every palette produced got a sticker containing human readable information about that palette, and a QR code encoding the same information.
-Each sticker had a unique serial number, so that palettes could be tracked from place to place.
-When a new palette was scanned, the QR code contained enough information to create it in the ERP system.
+That information included a serial number to track the individual palette, but also lots of information about the product containe by the palette: what it was, how much there was, date and time of production, etc.  The system for producing stock was separate from the ERP system, but when a new palette was scanned, the QR code contained enough information to import it into the ERP system.
 So in effect, we were doing EDI but over barcodes rather than wires.

 This project took about 2 years to roll out around Australia and I learned rather a lot about using barcodes in the field, so this article attempts to